gregorwolf/SAP-NPM-API-collection/apis/open.fe/packages/sap.fe.macros/test/sap/fe/macros/jest/addTemplatingTest.md

 `expect(domResult).toHaveControl("/control:FormElementWrapper/m:Avatar");`

 If you want to add your on xpath queries feel free to using [Xpath syntax](https://www.w3schools.com/xml/xpath_intro.asp).
-You just need to know that teh JestTemplatingHelper wraps your Xml Input in a `<root>` element.
+You just need to know that the JestTemplatingHelper wraps your Xml Input in a `<root>` element.